"All kids need is a little help, a little hope, and someone who believes in them."

 - Will I become a replacement parent?

-- NO! the children have a parent or guardian in their life already.
+- NO!
+The children in our program already have a parent or guardian in their life.
 What they need is a mentor to spend quality, one-on-one time with them.
-Someone to have fun with, someone they can confide in,
+Someone to have fun with, someone they can